romenrg/evergreen-skills-developers/README.md

 ## Non-technical skills

 The following non-technical skills are probably the most critical for an engineer to have.
-Without communication skills, teamwork attitude, development-process knowledge, problem-solving skills and a learning mindset; being successful on a software engineer role in a company becomes very hard, despite the technical skills one may have.
+Being successful as a software engineer in a company becomes very hard without good communication, teamwork attitude, development-process knowledge, problem-solving skills and a learning mindset; despite the technical skills one may have.

 ### Core Skills (aka "soft" skills)